alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/remote_setup.md

 For setting up the functional tests, you have two options:
 - Install directly on **ovc\_master**, so locally from the perspective of where the tests will run
-- Install on your local machine, so remotely from the perspective of where the tests will run
+- Install from your local machine, so remotely from the perspective of where the tests will run

 Here we discuss the second option.